leonmeka/sortql-cli/DOCUMENTATION.md

 - **>=**: Greater than or equal to.
 - **<=**: Less than or equal to.

 You can use these operators to compare properties with specific values.
-Below are some examples of using conditional operators:
+Below are some examples of using comparative operators:

 ```sql
 -- Select files with file size greater than 100000 bytes (= 100KB)